DHawkesford/the-wall/README.md

 - Create a button that appears in the bottom-right corner that returns a user to the top of the page.
 The button should not appear if they had not scrolled down the page at all

-- The 'theme of the day' in the navbar should change every 24 hours, and the images in the gallery should be reset as well.
+- ✅ The 'theme of the day' in the navbar should change every 24 hours, and the images in the gallery should be reset as well.
 I need to update both the back-end and front-end to allow for this.

-    - Include a timer to show users when the theme will next change
+    - ✅ Include a timer to show users when the theme will next change

-    - Include a feature for showing the final gallery from previous days
+    - Include a feature for showing the final gallery from previous days - not yet done, but users can see images that they starred on previous days on the Favourites page

 - ✅ Add in mobile responsiveness - the app already scales down quite nicely on smaller screens, but there is some work needed on the navbar in particular.